 Selling Part or Some of Your Insurance Policy

 Life settlements can be a valuable source of cash for people who would otherwise surrender their policies or allow them to lapse—or for people whose life insurance needs have changed.
-Maybe your children are all grown and you no longer need the protection.
+Maybe your children are all grown, and you no longer need the protection.
 But they are not for everyone.
-People 65 or older can typically sell their life insurance policy as long as the face value of the policy.
+People 65 or older can typically sell their life insurance policy as long as the face value of the plan.

 Life settlements can have high processing fees costs and other consequences.
-And even if you decide a life settlement is generally right for you, it can be hard to tell whether you are getting a fair price, as a result, you should proceed with caution.
+And even if you decide a life settlement is generally right for you, it can be hard to tell whether you are getting a fair price; as a result, you should proceed with caution.
 Consult with your broker or other financial services provider, and make sure that you:

-- are dealing with properly licensed entities;
+- are dealing with adequately licensed entities;

 - are aware of the confidentiality policies of the parties involved;